 It should take about one week to complete the viewing and study of each movie.
 Students are likely to have to re-watch parts of the movies to be able to answer some of the questions so you should plan to have easy access to the movie for the entire week or however long it takes.

-Guides are presented as printable PDFs so you can duplicate student pages for your family.
+Guides are printable PDFs so you can duplicate student pages for your family.
 Answer keys are included.
 Most of each guide’s content is devoted to questions and research.
 The guide I reviewed had only one crossword puzzle and one drawing activity.
 While students might view a movie and work independently through quite a few of the study guide questions, I highly recommend discussion and interaction whenever possible since many of the questions could lead into significant philosophical and theological discussions.

 The creators of these guides have written other resources for the home education market such as A Noble Experiment, The History and Nature of the American Government that present a conservative worldview, supportive of Judeo-Christian values.
 However, the Z-Guides are not so direct in their presentation.
 While they are written from a Judeo-Christian worldview, they do not try to teach that worldview to the students.
 Instead, they try to help students understand what worldviews are being "taught" through each movie and how that is accomplished with "The Filmmaker's Art" activity in each guide.